Home » Home Design / Interiors » Ideas By Room » Living Rooms » Home Theater Design Ideas You’ll Want to Copy

 Affordable Home Theater Design

-This design is less movie theater-like and more family-friendly.
-Adding blackout shades over the windows will ensure good visibility.
-This room could even double as the main family room rather than being a separate room designed solely for watching movies – perfect for smaller homes.
-Cuddle up together with some of those pillows to enjoy your favorite movie in a comfy space like this.
+This room could even double as a family-friendly media room rather than being a separate room designed solely for watching movies – perfect for smaller homes.

 Add a Fireplace

-I’m not sure I would ever leave a room like this one!
-Chic and beautiful with a fireplace to add warmth and ambiance, the wood and stone accents compliment each other perfectly.
-Enjoy your movies from the comfort of the plush couch.
+Chic and beautiful with a fireplace to add warmth and ambiance, the wood and stone accents complement each other perfectly.

 sectional sofa in a media room with a fireplace